-John Cornett

-Director

-07854 479507
+John Cornett Director 07854 479507 john.cornett@kpmg.co.uk

-john.cornett@kpmg.co.uk

 John Cornett Partner/Director 'My role is to lead our team and ensure the delivery of a high quality, valued added external audit opinion.
-I will be the main point of contact for the Governance and Resources Committee and Chief Executive.'
+I will be the main point of contact for the Audit Resources & Performance Committee and Chief Executive.'

 Name Katie Scott

 Position Assistant Manager

-'I will be responsible for the on-site delivery of our work and will supervise the work of our audit assistants.'
+'I will be responsible for the on-site delivery of ou work and will supervise the work of our audit assistants.

+I will liaise with the Head of Finance and other members of the finance team to provide quality

+Katie Scott assurance for the audit work.'